 If you're just getting started with blogging, check out my post on How to be a remarkable blogger and attract loyal readers.

 Some businesses may choose to write news articles instead of blog articles.
 The difference is that news usually cover events, launches, and other current topics.
 They take on a more impersonal and objective view on the topic they’re covering.
 If you visit a lot of events and are constantly “in the know” about what’s going on in your industry, writing news may be for you.

 A podcast is a recorded show of one or several people discussing a topic.
 It can sound like a blog article read out loud, or like an interview (if two or more people are involved).
 The benefit of podcasts is that people can listen to it on the go.
-The downside of podcasts is that you won’t get any SEO value out of it, unless you transcribe it into text.
-Podcasting requires quality audio recording equipment, so take that into account.
+The downside of podcasts is that you can only get SEO value out of it if you transcribe it into text.
+Podcasting requires quality audio recording equipment, because people are used to well-produced podcasts.

-If you’re not camera shy, and prefer short bite-sized information instead of long text, video might be for you.
-Videos, when done right, make us look more trustworthy, because people can get a better impression about us when they can see our face and body.
+If you’re not camera shy, and prefer short bite-sized information instead of long text, videos might be just the thing for you!
+When done right, videos make us look more trustworthy, because people can get a better impression about us when they can see our face and body.
 You can start out filming videos on your webcam, and upgrade to better equipment later.

 Microcopy are short snippets of text that appear all over the website, especially in calls to action and interactive elements.
 It’s often overlooked, so it falls on designers and developers to fill the gaps.

 Here is a list of different microcopy items you might need:

 - Button text on every form (call to action)